defenseunicorns/pepr/adr/0008-store-key-sanitization.md

 ## Alternatives

 #### Sanitize using Base64 Encoding
-* One direction would be base64 encode the key after receiving it from the user and before setting it into the Store.
+* Base64 encode the key after receiving it from the user and before setting it into the Store.
 * Update the Store key prefix with v2: `/data/${capabilityName}-v2-${key}`
 * Migrate before calling `this.#onReady()` in the `#receive` function of `src/lib/controller/store.ts`, checking if each key that matches the old prefix, if so, migrating to the new prefix with base64 encoding.
 * Add a new pepr command for viewing store items. like `npx pepr view-store`, maybe a `kubectl` plugin or alias too.